-They came to the fork in the path that would take her to Longbourn and Mr. Darcy in the other direction to Netherfield.
+Mr. Darcy drew in a breath and stopped, as they had come to the fork in the path that would take her to Longbourn and Mr. Darcy in the other direction to Netherfield.
 “There is no need to walk me further, Mr. Darcy.
 Longbourn is just around the bend.”

 “I do not mind.”

 Elizabeth shook her head.
 “It is truly unnecessary, but I thank you.”

 Mr. Darcy stood quietly for a moment, shifting from one foot to the other.
 He looked at Elizabeth intently and said, “Miss Bennet, Mr. Bingley is my good friend, and I would not wish him to be hurt in any way.”
 He looked down and scuffed the dirt with his boot.

 “I have no intention of hurting him, if that remark is intended for me,” she replied tartly.

 He gave his head a brisk shake.
 “I would not wish for you to be hurt, either.”
 He bowed and quickly turned away, leaving no opportunity for her to respond.